sinmark/crypto-portfolio-aggregator-backend/README.md

 # About

-This project is about aggregating your crypto portfolios from various sources, like different exchanges, different blockchain wallets and through manual insertions.
-To get your portfolio data for a supported exchange you need to create a configuration file with your api key and secret key, different parameters are required by blockchains.

-Supported exchanges: Binance, Kraken

-Supported blockchains: Ethereum (Only ETH), Cardano (Only ADA)
+Aggregates all of your crypto by looking at configured portfolio sources.

+Currently supported portfolio sources:

+1. Centralized exchanges (Binance, Kraken)
+2. Blockchains (Ethereum, Cardano)

 # Security

 This project is meant strictly for personal use.
-It is built as a server so that people can build their own frontends with the data the server offers.
-As everything is local how safe it is really depends on the safety of your local machine.
-But in any case your assets can't be withdrawn, only seen (if you use an API key with a small enough permission policy).
+It a server so you can build a local frontend for it which uses the data provided by the server.
+When creating an API key make sure to only give it reading permissions, as the project only requires the ability to read the account balance.

 # How to use

 1. Create portfoliosources.toml file in the root directory which will contain configuration for all of your portfolio sources
 2. Start the server by running cargo run
-3. Use a frontend which targets the server to get the aggregated portfolio (currently supported endpoints: /portfolios)
+3. Use a frontend which targets the server to get the aggregated portfolio (look in examples section for supported endpoints)

 For Ethereum an API key from [Alchemy](https://www.alchemy.com/) is required.
-In the future we might support more providers.
+In the future the project might support more providers.

 For Cardano an API key from [Blockfrost](https://blockfrost.io/) is required.